Asteroid is a set of utilities to make it easier to develop Groovy AST transformations.

 This type of transformers only focuses on transforming a specific set

-instances from the AST.
+of ClassNode instances from the AST.

 class AddImportTransformer extends AbstractClassNodeTransformer { (1)